Madagascar Palm Plant - Pachypodium lamerei -1

 To prevent plants from freezing while in transit, orders placed for areas with extreme severe freezing temperatures will be held for shipment until it is safe to ship.

 Plants that are in 3.5" pots and smaller will be shipped in its pot to prevent any damage to the roots.
-Any plant that is 6" and larger WILL NOT come with a pot as it will be shipped bare root.

 Depending on the species and season, you will receive a very similar plant to the one in the picture.
 It may or may not be blooming at the time of your purchase.

-We ship via USPS Priority Mail, and we calculate the shipping cost based on the weight and volume of your purchase.
 Care instructions are included in every package you order.
 Please allow us up to 3 business days to process your order.
 Depending on your location, we will ship the plants on a certain day to avoid transit time during weekends or holidays.
 If you wish to receive your order on a specific date, or have special instructions, please add a note on your order.
 If you have any questions or comments, please feel free to contact us at any time.

 • Description

-• Features
+• Key Plant Features

-The Madagascar Palm succulent needs moderate watering, especially during its first season in a new planting container.
+The Madagascar palm succulent needs moderate watering, especially during its first season in a new planting container.
 These succulents need regular watering to keep the soil moist but not too wet.

-Although desert succulents can survive months without water, pay close attention to this little plant's specific watering needs, and you'll be able to keep your Madagascar palm healthy and happy for years to come!
+Although desert succulents can survive months without water, pay close attention to this little plant's specific watering needs, and you'll be able to keep your drought-tolerant Madagascar palm healthy and happy for years to come!

+Remember, like most succulents, the Madagascar palm requires plenty of sun exposure and should be grown in either full sun or partial shade.
 If the sun is too bright and is burning your plant's leaves, consider purchasing a sunshade or moving the plant to a more shaded location.

 Optimal soil & Fertilizers Needs